kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 Tracetest depends on both Postgres and the OpenTelemetry Collector.
 Both Tracetest and the OpenTelemetry Collector require config files to be loaded via a volume.
 The volumes are mapped from the root directory into the `tracetest` directory and the respective config files.

-**Why?** To start both the Node.js app and Tracetest we will run this command:
+To start both the Node.js app and Tracetest we will run this command:

 ```bash
 docker-compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up # add --build if the images are not built already